Uniqueness from gauge invariance and the Adler zero: Introduction

 Then the claim is that for the smallest $s$ and $k$ which admit solutions, the ansatz (\ref{lll}) is uniquely fixed by gauge invariance/vanishing in the single soft limit in $n-1$ particles.
 Concretely, these smallest values for $s$ and $k$ are: \begin{itemize} \item Yang-Mills: $s=n-3$, $k=n-2$ \item Gravity: $s=n-3$, $k=2n-4$ \item NLSM: $s=n/2-2$, $k=n-2$ \item DBI: $s=n/2-2$, $k=2n-4$ \end{itemize}

-In this article, we prove the following results: \begin{enumerate} \item Local Singularities + Gauge Invariance $\Rightarrow$ Locality + Unitarity \item Locality + Adler zero $\Rightarrow$ Unitarity \end{enumerate} The stronger version of claim number 2 for NLSM and DBI (that Local Singularities + Adler zero $\Rightarrow$ Locality + Unitarity) is less susceptible to the argument we use in this article, but a more direct approach was already presented in \cite{Nima}.
+In this article, we prove the following results: \begin{enumerate} \item Local singularities + minimal mass dimension + gauge invariance $\Rightarrow$ Locality + Unitarity \item Locality + minimal mass dimension + Adler zero $\Rightarrow$ Unitarity \end{enumerate} The stronger version of claim number 2 for NLSM and DBI (that Local Singularities + Adler zero $\Rightarrow$ Locality + Unitarity) is less susceptible to the argument we use in this article, but a more direct approach was already presented in \cite{Nima}.
 We also prove a stronger result for Yang-Mills, by allowing non-local singularities $(\sum_i a_i p_i)^2$, with some mild restrictions.
 Further, we conjecture that completely ignoring the singularity structure, gauge invariance alone forces general polynomials to be linear combinations of amplitude numerators.

 Surprisingly, imposing gauge invariance/vanishing in the soft limit for the $n^{\rm th}$ particle is not required, and is automatic once the other $n-1$ constraints have been imposed.
 Without loss of generality we can take particle 3 to be this $n^{\textrm{th}}$ particle, and we will always impose momentum conservation by expressing $p_3$ in terms of the other momenta.
 Tying the unneeded $n^{\rm th}$ constraint to momentum conservation ensures that we always avoid checks of the form $e_3\rightarrow p_3=-p_1-p_2-p_4-\ldots$, which would complicate the analysis.